bact/spdx-3-model/model/AI/Classes/AIAgent.md

 An AI agent's actions can involve varying degrees of automation or human oversight.

-The following relationship types are also used to describe an AIAgent's functionalities and interactions:
+The following relationship types are also used to describe an AI agent's functionalities and interactions:

 - hasPersistentMemory: Describes a relationship from the Agent to an